Our upcoming intakes provide project-based upskilling for the following tech careers:

 - provide evidence of an equivalent qualification and/or experience.

 - International students will be individually assessed to ensure you are ready for this study.

-- Otago Polytechnic’s policy AP0520.03 English Language Requirements for Those for whom English is an Additional Language applies.
+- Otago Polytechnic’s policy English Language Requirements for International Learners and those for whom English is an Additional Language applies.

 If English is not your first language, you must provide:

 - New Zealand University Entrance, or

 - Overall Academic IELTS 5.5 with no individual band score lower than 5.0 (achieved in one test completed in the last two years), or

 - Acceptable alternative evidence of the required IELTS (see here for NZQA proficiency table and here for list of recognised proficiency tests).